 Even if they never leave your side, you should always make sure that your puppy is properly tagged.
 An ID tag on their collar can make it safer and easier for them to find their way back home if they happen to get out on their own.

 If you want to avoid the jingle jangle of the tags clinking together, get a Dog Tag Silencer for your ID tag.
-It will not only cut the noise but will prevent the tags from rubbing together and fading the engraving over time.
+It will cut the noise and prevent the tags from rubbing together and fading the engraving over time.

 The earlier you start brushing your puppy, the better.
 Try having some small reward treats on hand whenever you brush your puppy.
-Treating can help them view grooming routines as a positive experience and make it much easier to maintain as they grow up.
+Treating can help them view regular, at-home dog grooming routines as a positive experience and make it much easier to maintain as they grow up.

-For fluffier pups, especially those with an undercoat, you may want to invest in a good deshedding brush, like a Furminator Deshedding Tool, that you can use once a week to reduce the dog hair that will inevitably end up on everything you own.
+For fluffier pups, especially those with an undercoat, you may want to invest in a good de-shedding brush, like a Furminator Deshedding Tool, that you can use once a week to reduce the dog hair type that will inevitably end up on everything you own.

 Tearless Puppy Shampoo and Pet Wipes

 Puppies have very sensitive skin, so over-bathing or bathing them too young can reduce the natural oils that they produce to protect their skin.
 Avoid bathing puppies under 12 weeks of age.

 Instead, try to spot clean or use natural puppy wipes to clean your puppy when they get messy.
 Just because you can’t bathe them doesn’t mean that they need to be stinky.
 If you do bathe your puppy, look for dog shampoo made from natural and gentle ingredients.
 Here are a few brands that make puppy-safe shampoos: